Wisp

 For example, a wsproxy endpoint might look like this: ws://example.com/customprefix/host:port

-Meanwhile a Wisp endpoint would look like this: ws://example.com/customprefix/
+Meanwhile, a Wisp endpoint would look like this: ws://example.com/customprefix/

-Establishing a Websocket Connection
+Establishing a WebSocket Connection

-The client must establish the connection by performing a standard websocket handshake.
+The client must establish the connection by performing a standard WebSocket handshake.
 The Sec-WebSocket-Protocol

 header does not need to be set.